Pitstop-uu/Pitstop/README.md

 2. Selection Method:
     * Pressing the *SELECTION METHOD: INTERVAL* button toggles the selection method between *INTERVAL* and *SPECIFIC*
-    * In *INTERVAL* mode, the graph displays constructors progression over a range of years.A
+    * In *INTERVAL* mode, the graph displays constructors progression over a range of years.
     * In *SPECIFIC* mode, the graph highlights constructors performance during a single year, detailing results for individual circuits (race tracks).

 3. Constructor Selection: